airbytehq/airbyte/docs/integrations/sources/harvest.md

 This connector supports only authentication with API Key.
 To obtain API key follow the instructions below:

-1. Go to Account Settings page (login/password are in LastPass);
+1. Go to Account Settings page;
 1. Under Integrations section press Authorized OAuth2 API Clients button;
 1. New page will be opened on which you need to click on Create New Personal Access Token button and follow instructions.